 This treatment enables you to keep teeth that might otherwise be lost.

 What is an Endodontist?

-Endodontists are dentists who have had at least two years of advanced specialty training in root canal therapy techniques, and are registered on the specialty lists of the General Dental Council.
+Endodontists are dentists who have had at least three years of advanced specialty training in root canal therapy techniques, and are registered on the specialty lists of the General Dental Council.

 Because they limit their practices to endodontics, they treat difficult root canal problems every day.
 They are able to use their specialist training and experience in treating difficult cases, such as teeth with narrow or blocked canals, or unusual anatomy.

 We use state of the art technology, such as operating microscopes, ultrasonics and digital x-rays in order to carry out all our specialist services.

 Endodontics, or root canal therapy, removes infected or damaged tissue from inside a tooth.
 This tissue, called the pulp, contains nerves and blood vessels that help nourish the tooth.
 After the pulp is removed, the pulp chamber and root canals are cleaned, sterilised, filled and sealed.
 The tooth remains alive, nourished by the adjacent tissues of the gums and jaw.

 What are the benefits of Endodontic Therapy?